Demo Walkthrough¶

 The goal is not to model a real CubeSat.

-The goal is to show how a Mission Data Contract can define mission data and operational behavior once, then reuse it across linting, documentation, deterministic scenario execution, runtime-facing contract bindings, ground-facing integration artifacts, Core-owned introspection surfaces, entity index surfaces, relationship manifest surfaces, golden signatures and v1.0 compatibility governance references.
+The goal is to show how a Mission Data Contract can define mission data and operational behavior once, then reuse it across linting, documentation, deterministic scenario execution, runtime-facing contract bindings, ground-facing integration artifacts, stable Core-owned structured surfaces, candidate Core-owned integration surfaces, golden signatures and compatibility governance references.

 2. Demo structure¶